Peter-CYF/ads1/week-1/README.md

 Code in the function that executes after the recursive call will be called with the inputs to each new recursive call in reverse order!
 In the second example we call `console.log(1)`, then `console.log(2)`, then `console.log(3)`.
 This is because we have to return from the functions `countDown(1)`, `countDown(2)` and `countDown(3)` in order to get to that code.

-Often we want to return the results of work that a function has done.
+This may seem more confusing.
+However, we often want to return the result of work carried out by a function.
 If that function is recursive, all the code we write that works with those results has to come after the recursive call.
-This means that we need to get used to working with the reverse direction.
+This means that we need to get used to working with this reverse direction.

 #### Exercises:
 * Do the exercises in *week-1/B-reverse-recursion*

 ### Using return values with recursion

-We often run into problems where the solution can be expressed in terms of the solution to an easier problem.
-Recursion is very useful in this context.
+When we want to perform a calculation or manipulate data with recursion, we return the results so far from the recursive function.

 Here's a simple example: